mdipierro/mdpcl/README.md

 In the JS case, the call="f" option tells JS to call the newly defined function "f".
 Notice undefined assigned variables are automatically made local with `var`.

 Supported control structures include `def`, `if..else`, `for ... range`, `while`, `try ... except`, `break`, `continue`.

+## How does it work?

+It uses the meta library to convert python code into an "Abstract Syntax Three".
+It then calls a handler (C99Handler by default or JavaScriptHandler) which converts the AST into the target language.

+In the C99 case, if `filter=ezpy`, the target code is also compiled to machine language (using gcc) and the original Python function is replaced by the compiled one.

+OpenCL is code is just C99 code with special type modifiers. mdpcl provides the `Device` class which allows interaction with GPU devices (and other OpenCL devices) using the myOpenCL library.
+This handles mapping of host memory into device memory, JIT compilation of OpenCL code, deploying and running on OpenCL devices.